WGA recommends Hollywood writers get vaccinated before gathering | ExBulletin

 Hollywood writers are the latest group of workers in the entertainment industry to be asked for the shot.

 The Writers Guild of America recommends that its members get vaccinated against COVID-19 before meeting with colleagues, according to a list of recommendations sent to members on Monday seen by The Times.
-The move follows an agreement between entertainment unions like SAG-AFTRA, Hollywood’s largest union, and an alliance of studios to allow productions to demand that actors and crews be vaccinated.
+The move follows an agreement between entertainment unions like SAG-AFTRA, Hollywood’s largest union, and an alliance of studios to allow productions to require actors and teams be vaccinated.

-The recommendations come as Los Angeles and other U.S. cities face a rapid escalation in new coronavirus infections.
-More and more, workers based in California are being asked to get vaccinated.
+The recommendations come as Los Angeles and other U.S. cities face a rapid climbing in new coronavirus infections.
+Increasingly, workers based in California are invited to be vaccinated.
 The film industry seems to be joining this wave.
 So far, strict protocols around masking, testing, and social distancing have kept outbreaks on movie and television sets below rates for other community activities, allowing the industry to continue working for a while. most of the pandemic.

 TV show writers typically work together in writers’ rooms to create scripts, but since the pandemic, most of this work has been done via video conferencing.
 Some writers have expressed concern about returning to writers’ rooms as LA County has started to reopen in recent weeks.
 In response to members ‘inquiries about security conditions, the WGA told members that while most writers’ rooms will continue to be held remotely, face-to-face meetings are subject to certain security requirements such as masking inside.